Antonedw/teamA2_cheme485_final_project/README.md

 **1.** A short abstract describing the process. - **Georges**

+The Cumene Production Facility buys **propylene** and **benzene** from a manufacturer to produce **cumene** and an undesired product, **p-diisopropyl benzene**.
+The plant goal is to produce **90,000 metric tons per year of 99 wt% purity cumene**.
+The propylene and the benzene come liquid in the from a manufacturer, and we pump and heat them up to vaporize them since the reaction happens in the **vapor phase**.

 **2.** Hand-written block flow diagram of the process. - **Georges**

 **3.** Initial data regarding the reaction kinetics necessary for simulations - **Emily**